Tag: push button start

 Getting Inside

 In 2013, the Ford Fusion became yet another car that has the key hole hidden under a cap at the back of the driver’s door handle.
-The 2015 Mustang and Ford Keyhole Coverthe 2016 Edge have since been added to this list.
+The 2015 Mustang and Ford Keyhole Coverthe 2016 Edge and later models have since been added to this list.

 To remove the cap, insert the key blade into the slot on the bottom of the handle (right image, bottom arrow) and press up.
 While holding that upward pressure, move the cap rearward to release it.
 Gently remove the key while doing so.
 Yes, the effect is that of prying off a piece of your car but its OK and necessary!